Kegels & Pelvic Floor Exercises for Pregnancy and BirthNov 25, 2022

 Pelvic floor muscles also play a role in birth.
 As the baby is descending into the pelvis, when their head reaches the pelvic floor, there needs to be a little bit of tone in those muscles.
 That level of tone helps guide the baby into those rotations, the movements, the cardinal movements of birth.
 Toned pelvic floor muscles facilitate the magical internal dance of birth.

-We want to ensure, through doing these exercises conscientiously, that the pelvic floor can also respond by opening.
+By doing these exercises conscientiously, we want to ensure that the pelvic floor can also respond by opening.
 That’s crucial because, at the end of the day, we need this space to be able to open freely so the baby can pass through.

 We need to have responsive pelvic floor muscles so that there's not as much tension in the pelvic floor, creating resistance for the baby.
-Doing Kegels helps your pelvic floor muscles usher your new baby into the world with more ease.
+Doing Kegels helps your pelvic floor muscles usher your new baby into the world more easily.

 When should I start Kegels during pregnancy?